molily/molily.de/_posts/2020-11-21-testing-angular.md

 Before we dive in, a quick note regarding the technical terms.

 Some words have a special meaning in the context of Angular.
 In the broader JavaScript context, they have plenty other meanings.
-This guide tries to distinguish between these meanings by using a different letter case.
+This guide tries to distinguish these meanings by using a different letter case.

 When referring to core Angular concepts, this guide uses **upper case**: _Module, Component, Service, Input, Output, Directive, Pipe_, etc.